 Additionally, there is some evidence that suggests alcohol may cause other cancers, including pancreatic and prostate cancers.
 However, more research is needed to be conclusive.

-What Types Of Alcohol Cause Cancer?
+What Types of Alcohol Cause Cancer?

 In short, any type of alcohol consumed can increase a person’s risk of cancer.
 All alcoholic beverages contain ethanol, the dangerous substance that is most responsible for causing cancer.
 Most standard drink servings contain the same amount of ethanol.
 For example, a 12-ounce beer, a five-ounce glass of wine, or 1.5 ounces of liquor all have similar quantities in ethanol.
 In short, the more alcohol a person consumes, the higher the risk of cancer, regardless of what a person drinks.

-Getting Treatment For Alcohol Use And Addiction
+Getting Treatment For Alcohol Abuse and Addiction

-Seeking treatment for alcohol use or addiction is the best way to prevent an increased risk of cancer and other health conditions.
+Seeking treatment for alcohol abuse or addiction is the best way to prevent an increased risk of cancer and other health conditions.
 Formal treatment programs are often recommended for individuals struggling with an alcohol use disorder.
 Depending on a person’s condition, he or she may first need to attend a medically supervised detox program.
 This is to ensure that the patient safely and successfully withdraws from alcohol.
 Once a detox program is complete, many people will need to transition into an inpatient alcohol rehab center.
-To learn more about whether alcohol use can cause cancer, contact a treatment specialist today.
+To learn more about whether alcohol abuse can cause cancer, contact a treatment specialist today.